Risk Management and Compliance with Jira

 Poor communication

-One of the biggest business risks in project management is poor communication.
+One of the biggest business risks in project management is poor communication that can result in severe consequences.
 Project managers need to make sure team members are on the same page to minimize this risk, which can negatively impact team productivity, delivery quality, and collaboration.

 Lack of clarity